smogon/pokemon-showdown/SIM_EVENTS.md

 `this.FAIL`, or `this.SILENT_FAIL` (where `this` is the active `Battle`).

 **NOTE**: In legacy code, the cancellation tokens are hardcoded as `false` and `null`.

+### Priority events

+Priority events are an special type of global events.
+These will treat any value other than `undefined` as a cancellation token.
+The only priority event currently defined is `RedirectTarget`.

 ### Relay variables